 No Tax on Overtime: What Workers Should Expect

-The “no tax on overtime” policy is big news for U.S. workers.
+The “No tax on overtime” policy is big news for U.S. workers.
 This new rule removes the federal tax on overtime pay. helping millions keep more money from extra hours.
-The change was approved by Congress in July 2025.
-It’s now waiting for the President’s signature to become law.
+The change was approved by Congress in July 2025 and has now been signed into law by President Trump.
 (Time.com)

 Key Points: